 By default, the machine controller tries to drain the node that is backed by the machine until it succeeds.
-In some situations, such as with a misconfigured pod disruption budget, the drain operation might not be able to succeed.
-If the drain operation fails, the machine controller cannot proceed removing the machine.

-You can skip draining the node by annotating machine.openshift.io/exclude-node-draining in a specific machine.

-If the machine that you delete belongs to a machine set, a new machine is immediately created to satisfy the specified number of replicas.
+In some situations, such as with a misconfigured pod disruption budget, the drain operation might not be able to succeed in preventing the machine from being deleted.
+You can skip draining the node by annotating "machine.openshift.io/exclude-node-draining" in a specific machine.
+If the machine being deleted belongs to a machine set, a new machine is immediately created to satisfy the specified number of replicas.